What's the Deal With Cannabis Advertising Restrictions?

 Cannabis Legalization in America

-Now recreational marijuana is legal in 17 states, with Virginia and New York being the most recent addition to the list in 2021.
+Now recreational marijuana is legal in 18 states, with Connecticut and New York being the most recent addition to the list in 2021.
 Before that, November 2020 saw full legalization hit Arizona, New Jersey, Montana and South Dakota.
 Medical marijuana, on the other hand, is legal in 36 states, with South Dakota and Alabama being the newest editions in 2020.
 Unfortunately, even when marijuana is legal at the state level, it is still illegal at the federal level.
 Until the federal government removes marijuana from its list of Schedule I drugs (like it did for Hemp with the 2018 Farm Bill), there will be tension between state and federal regulation of cannabis.

 Because marijuana is federally illegal, even in states where it is legal, it cannot be transported across any state borders.
 Banks will not do business with marijuana companies, taxes are severe and research is limited.
 In addition, many of the primary advertising platforms used by other industries are not allowed to cannabis because of federal regulation.
 Google Ads abide by federal law, as do social media paid advertising (such as Facebook and Instagram) and most television networks, meaning that none of these advertising avenues are open to cannabis businesses in any capacity.